leios/swim/README.md

 # swim
 Swim With Individualized Modules

-The SWIM psuedocode intends to provide workouts for individuals with an intensity scale from 0 to 10 based on swimming capabilities and time available.
+The SWIM pseudocode intends to provide workouts for individuals with an intensity scale from 0 to 10 based on swimming capabilities and time available.
 Each set is expected to be completed in a 2 hour session and should help develop specific strokes or skills for swimmers.

 Each set assumes the following: